-Find new challenges in your work and areas where you don’t feel familiar with.
+Find new challenges in your work and areas which you are not familiar with.

-A way to fulfilled is to engage in new opportunities and challenges and finding ways to solve them.
+A way to be fulfilled is to engage in new opportunities and challenges and find ways to solve them.

 Another way is to look at how you can help people through your work.